Invest in Education

 Many of the issues raised with us on the Listen to Britain tour boiled down to incompetent or careless decisions made by politicians.
 People are tired of paying the price for bad decisions made without due regard for the longer-term impacts, despite compelling evidence to the contrary or simply because they were politically expedient.
 The failure of governments to properly fund education was seen as a particularly perverse decision.
 The fundamental future success of our people and our country wrapped up in a single issue.
 Cutting corners on education funding now sets our young people up to fail in the future and hard-wires lower productivity into our future economy.

 Major change is needed, including an end to austerity because it is holding back our lives.
 We must have investment in the broader infrastructure of skills, training, education, prepare and encourage the fourth industrial revolution with AI and the skills/tech connectivity needed whilst also focussing on national transport networks.
 Research and development is the foundation of our current living standard, we must continue to invest in that which makes us stronger and smarter.
 To guarantee our future wellbeing and to master the environmental and social challenges of tomorrow, technical and scientific progress is key.
-Our science policy aims to create an even more innovative and competitive research landscape that at the same time incorporates its core values as such

 Renew knows that climate change is a critical issue facing the UK and the world.
 Clean air is a human right.
 Green issues are as important for global balance as they are diverse, encompassing various issues such as clean energy, climate change, the circular economy, sustainable farming and food processing, habitat destruction, air pollution, environmental protection, pollution prevention and biodiversity.
 Therefore, strong commitments and actions from all stakeholders are needed to achieve the targets set by the Paris Climate Agreement.
 Ultimately, Our vision is to live in a world in which climate responsibility is part of the solution.
 We envisage a world where individuals, corporations and public entities take more responsibility for the future of our planet.
 Economic profit and growth should not prevail over the wellbeing of people and the environment.